Incoming PhD Handbook

 Anyone with above average determination and intelligence can get a PhD – being a scholar is a higher calling.
 What is your goal?

-- Involve advisors early and often – both faculty advisors and Director of Student Services
+- Involve advisors early and often – both faculty advisors and Director of Academic Services

 - Seek advice from lots of people